Cebu City Council: 2007–2010, 11th SP

 The 11th council received two Local Legislative Awards in the Highly Urbanized or Independent Component Cities category for the substance of enacted legislation, efficiency of its records staff, completeness of the Agenda, Journals, and Minutes Division and the availability of facilities and amenities in the session hall.

+All elected officials of the city council for this term were members of BOPK.